What I've learned building SaaS products from zero

 - Price based on value, not cost.
 If your tool saves a company 10 hours per month, charge based on what those hours are worth, not on what it costs you to run the servers.

-Distribution is the real challenge
+Distribution is harder

 Things that have worked for me: